stazh/automated_error-fixing_ner/README.md

 4. **Adjust the Configurations**: Modify the configuration parameters in the script to align with your specific setup.
 Please refer to the "Configuration Options" section below for detailed information on how to customize these settings.

-5. **Install the required packages**: Install the required packages as described above.
+5. **Install the required packages**: To install the required packages, run the following command in your command line:
+    ```bash
+    pip install beautifulsoup4 lxml xmlschema
+    ```

 6. **Run the Notebook**: Follow the instructions in the notebook to execute the cells.